How To Wrap Your Car

-The average life of a wrap lasts 5-years when properly maintained.
+A. The average life of a car wrap is about five years when properly maintained.
 Environmental factors, however, can decrease a wrap’s lifespan.

-It does not.
-In fact, wrapping your car will protect your paint as the wrap takes the brunt of the world’s dirt, debris, and environment while your paint stays hidden below.
+A. No, wrapping your car will actually protect your paint, as the wrap takes the brunt of the world’s dirt, debris, and environmental wear and your paint stays hidden below.
 It is not, however, primarily designed as a protectant, and paint can still be damaged through the vinyl by external hazards.

-Yes and no. If your car already has surface or scale rust, it will continue to rust as that’s a chemical reaction within the metal and no amount of surface protection will stop it.
-If, however, your car is pristine, it will prevent rust due to rock chips, scuffs, and scratches from forming, so long as they don’t penetrate the vinyl.
+A. Yes and no. If your car already has surface or scale rust, it will continue to rust since that’s a chemical reaction within the metal, and no amount of surface protection will stop it.
+If, however, your car is pristine, it can prevent rust caused as a result of rock chips, scuffs, and scratches as long as they don’t penetrate the vinyl.

-No, your vinyl wrap won’t fade as most modern high-quality wraps are designed to far better standards than other vinyls.
-It’s safe to say your wrap will continue to look good until you need to replace it or your mood demands a different color.
+A. No, your vinyl wrap won’t fade, as most modern high-quality wraps are designed to far better standards than other vinyls.
+Your wrap will continue to look good until you need to replace it or your mood demands a different color.

 Let’s Talk: Comment Below and Reach Out to the Guides & Gear Editors